 RV: Modular Approach

 Given the complexity of vehicle production and use, a ‘modular approach’ is adopted for carbon footprint calculation.
-This involves separately calculating each phase of the vehicle lifecycle, according to the methodology described in paragraph 4, and then combining the results for the given vehicle.
+This involves separately calculating each [phase] of the vehicle lifecycle, according to the methodology described in paragraph 4, and then combining the results for the given vehicle.

 Upstream Emissions: These emissions are associated with production, raw material acquisition, and manufacturing, they depend on the production region.